hiroshiban/hiroshiban/README.md

 8. LeCun, Y., Bengio, Y., Hinton, G. (2015).
 Deep learning. ***Nature***, 521(7553), 436-444.
 9. Cichy, R.M., Pantazis, D., Oliva, A. (2014).
 Resolving human object recognition in space and time. ***Nature Neuroscience***, 17(3), 455-462.
 10. Orban, G.A.
 (2011).
 The extraction of 3D shape in the visual system of human and nonhuman primates. ***Annual Review of Neuroscience***, 34, 361-388.
-11. Kriegeskorte, N., Simmons, W. K., Bellgowan, P. S., & Baker, C. I. (2009).
+11. Kriegeskorte, N., Simmons, W.K., Bellgowan, P.S., Baker, C.I.
+(2009).
 Circular analysis in systems neuroscience: the dangers of double dipping. ***Nature Neuroscience***, 12(5), 535-540.
 12. Kriegeskorte, N., Mur, M., Bandettini, P.A.
 (2008).
 Representational similarity analysis-connecting the branches of systems neuroscience. ***Frontiers in Systems Neuroscience***, 2, 4.
 13. Dumoulin, S.O., Wandell, B.A.
 (2008).
 Population receptive field estimates in human visual cortex. ***Neuroimage***, 39(2), 647-660.
 14. Grill-Spector, K., Henson, R., & Martin, A. (2006).
 Repetition and the brain: neural models of stimulus-specific effects. ***Trends in Cognitive Sciences***, 10(1), 14-23.